 Of course, opening that channel is half the battle.
 Here are a couple of tips on connecting with engineering:

-There are two advantages of maintaining a single parts and components database.
+There are two advantages of maintaining a single point of reference for your service and parts information.

 First, consider your service manual’s structure.
 You may want to organize it according to specific procedures – installations, part replacements, and so forth.
 This hierarchy may contain about a dozen references to the same part.
 In a digital catalog, you can link those references to a single part file, eliminating the need to write duplicate content.